arees88/ML_Azure_P3_Capstone/README.md

 ### **Best Models Comparison**

-Below is the screenshot from the Jupyter notebook listing the registered models after AutoML and Hyperdrive runs completed:
+Below is the screenshot from the Jupyter notebook listing the registered models after AutoML and Hyperdrive runs have completed:

 ![image](https://user-images.githubusercontent.com/60096624/122616707-d272d900-d082-11eb-9755-6be2c11aeae5.png)